joelb123/azulejo/README.rst

 Commands
 --------
 A listing of commands is available via ``azulejo --help``.
-The currently implemented commands are:
+The currently implemented commands are, in the order they will normally be run:

 ========================= ==================================================
-  analyze-clusters        Statistics of clustering as function of identity. calculate-proxy-genes   Calculate a set of proxy genes from synteny files. change-compression      Change the compression type of a Parquet file. check-taxonomic-rank    Check/show a lit of taxonomic ranks. cluster-in-steps        Cluster in steps from low to 100% identity. clusters-to-histograms  Compute histograms from cluster file. combine-clusters        Combine synteny and homology clusters, compare-clusters        compare one cluster file with another dagchainer-synteny      Read DAGchainer synteny into homology frames. do-homology             Calculate homology clusters, MSAs, trees. ingest-sequence-data    Marshal protein and genome sequence information. length-std-dist         Plot length distribution of singletons in clusters outlier-length-dist     Plot length distribution of outliers in clusters. parquet-to-tsv          Reads parquet file, writes tsv. prepare-protein-files   Sanitize and combine protein FASTA files. proxy-genes             Calculate a set of proxy genes from synteny files. synteny-anchors         Calculate synteny anchors. usearch-cluster         Cluster at a global sequence identity threshold.
+  install                 Check for/install binary dependencies. ingest-sequence-data    Marshal protein and genome sequence information. cluster-build-trees     Calculate homology clusters, MSAs, trees. synteny-anchors         Calculate synteny anchors. calculate-proxy-genes   Calculate a set of proxy genes from synteny files. parquet-to-tsv          Reads parquet file, writes tsv.
 ========================= ==================================================

+``azulejo`` stores most intermediate results in the Parquet format with extension ``.parq``.
+These binary files are compressed and typically can be read more than 30X faster than the tab-separated-value (TSV) files they can be interconverted with.
+In addition, Parquet files do not lose metadata such as binary representation sizes.

 Each command has its ``COMMANDOPTIONS``, which may be listed with: ::